 We have come up with four criteria that make a Regenerative Park:

-- Be a Biological Pollinator Sanctuary
+- Now functions as a Biological Pollinator Sanctuary

 We invite you to achieve one or all of these with the space you have!